 Beginning in the 9th grade, students are required to perform at least twenty-five hours of service each year for a total of one hundred hours required for graduation.
 Hours earned beyond the annual twenty-five hour requirement will be carried over to the following year.
 If a student does not complete the mandatory hours for the year, she will receive a permanent incomplete on her report card and official transcript.
 The one hundred hours of service must be completed by April of her senior year in order for the student to receive her diploma and to participate in graduation exercises.
 Please note that the service requirement for graduation has been waived for academic years 2019-20, 2020-21 and 2021-22 because of COVID-19.
-Parents or students with questions about the service requirement for graduation, should contact the Director, Maria Sarte at msarte@fontbonneboston.org.
+Therefore, the total number of hours needed to fulfill the service requirement has been adjusted for several classes.
+Parents/guardians or students with questions about the service requirement for graduation, should contact the Dean of Mission Integration & Student Experience msarte@fontbonneboston.org.

 The Office of Mission & Ministry seeks to enable the larger mission of Fontbonne to serve the dear neighbor within and outside the school community.
-Having grown in prayer, spiritual formation, and service, our current students, alumnae and their families are better prepared to address the challenges facing our world.
+Having grown in prayer, spiritual formation, and service, our current students, alumnae and their families are better prepared to address the challenges facing our world today by caring for creation and by serving every kind of neighbor without distinction.